 For part three of our series we are shining a spotlight on Taste Tradition; farmers and butchers based in Yorkshire specialising in rare breeds.
 Taste tradition use traditional methods of breeding, rearing and finishing livestock and the breeds chosen are well suited to outdoor rearing and quite simply, taste incredible.
 They connect the farmer and the master butcher in a unique partnership to supply from field to plate across the full range of the highest quality meat products.
 We are delighted that Taste Tradition supply a range of meats to the Double Red Duke including their fantastic Longhorn steaks.

 We caught up with Charles Ashbridge, founder and managing director of Taste Tradition to ask him a few questions.

 The Ashbridge family have been farming within the North Yorkshire Moors for the last 3 generations.
 In 2004 myself and my mother Joyce had an idea to sell our traditionally raised, high welfare meat to the hospitality sector.
 Rare breeds were our main focus as they produced the best tasting meat.

 Traditional methods and high welfare are paramount at Taste Tradition.
 We still have farming systems in place now that were evident in my Grandfathers day.
 Often these farming methods are passed from generation to generation without knowing.

-Over the past 5 years Taste Tradition has actively looked to improving our sustainability, we have put our farm into an Environmental Stewardship scheme, we have rewilded some of our land and we are reducing the amount of soya fed in any of our diets.
+Over the past 5 years Taste Tradition has actively looked to improve our sustainability.
+We have put our farm into an Environmental Stewardship scheme, we have rewilded some of our land and we are reducing the amount of soya fed in any of our diets.
 Our long term plan is to have soya free diets.

-The breed, feed, and management are all critical to ensuring we produce good quality meat, the dry aging and butchery is equally important to ensure we provide the desired eating experience.
+The breed, feed, and management are all critical to ensuring we produce good quality meat, the dry ageing and butchery is equally important to ensure we provide the desired eating experience.